PHIL: Hi, I’m Phil Johnson, Executive Director of Grace to You, and I’m in the studio today with Pastor and Bible Teacher John MacArthur. Hello, John.

-PHIL: John, this year Grace to You celebrates our fortieth anniversary.
+PHIL: John, next year, Grace to You will celebrate our fortieth anniversary.
 And, of course, that coincides with your fortieth anniversary as pastor of Grace Community Church here in Southern California.
-And what many listeners may not know is that before you became pastor of Grace Church in 1969 and before Grace to You launched that same year, you were already teaching and preaching even while you were preparing for ministry.
-So really, this year is actually your fiftieth anniversary as a Bible teacher.
+And what many listeners may not know is that before you became pastor of Grace Church, in 1969, and before Grace to You launched that same year, you were already teaching and preaching even while you were preparing for ministry.
+So, really, next year is actually your fiftieth anniversary as a Bible teacher.

 JOHN: And that’s 50 years ago.

-PHIL: The earliest tape of yours I have is the first sermon you ever gave as pastor of Grace Community Church, and I think it’s amazing that that sermon really incorporates practically every truth and every thing about your preaching that has made you distinctive.
+PHIL: The earliest tape of your I have is the first sermon you ever gave as pastor of Grace Community Church.
+And I think it’s amazing that that sermon really incorporates practically every truth and everything about your preaching that has made you distinctive.

-PHIL: As a matter of fact John, I’ve heard that message, and you thought you said you could’ve picked a more encouraging one.
+PHIL: As a matter of fact, John, I’ve heard that message, and you said you thought you could have picked a more encouraging one.
 I think for a believer hearing that message, it is encouraging.
 I found it encouraging.
 It’s a frightening passage.

 PATRICIA: Patricia from San Antonio, Texas.
-Pastor MacArthur, it’s a privilege to have even to be able to ask a question and I really appreciate your ministry, Grace to You.
-My question is this, in the book of Revelation, Jesus says He will wipe away every tear, at that point the believers are with Him for eternity.
-And my question is, for those of us that may have loved ones that never knew Christ, and if all our tears are wiped away, do we have no recollection of them at all in their eternal state in hell, or is our understanding completely different so that we no longer weep over those loved ones that are lost forever?
+Pastor MacArthur, it’s a privilege to have even the opportunity to ask a question, and I really appreciate your ministry Grace to You.
+May question is this: in the book of Revelation, Jesus says that He will wipe away every tear.
+At that point, the believer’s with Him for eternity.
+And my question is, for those of us that may have loved ones that never knew Christ, and if all our tears are wiped away, do we have no recollection of them at all and their eternal state in hell, or is our understanding completely different so that we no longer weep over those loved ones that are lost forever?
 Anyway, that is my question.
-Thank you, bye-bye.
+Thank you.
+Bye-bye.

 JOHN: Well, Patricia, that’s a very, very good question.
 And, of course, we can only go to the Word of God and answer that question by looking at what Scripture has to say.
-Scripture doesn’t tell us whether we forget all of those realities.
-And that’s why we have no sorrow.
-Or whether the knowledge of that is so utterly and totally suppressed by the sheer joys of heaven that the knowledge of those things never rises to the conscious mind in eternity.
-But in either case, I don’t know what the reality is in terms of whether those memories are in our glorified form or not.
-I do know this, that there will not be in heaven even the slightest hint of anything to make us sad, even the slightest hint of anything to bring us sorrow or grief, not even the slightest reflection of any reality that would cause us to have our joy diminished.
+Scripture doesn’t tell us whether we forget all of those realities, and that’s why we have no sorrow, or whether the knowledge of that is so utterly and totally suppressed by the sheer joys of heaven that the knowledge of those things never rises to the conscience mind in eternity.
+But in either case – I don’t know what the reality is, in terms of whether those memories are in our glorified form or not – I do know this, that there will not be, in heaven, even the slightest hint of anything to make us sad.
+Even the slightest hint of anything to bring us sorrow or grief.
+Not even the slightest reflection of any reality that would cause us to have our joy diminished.

-So, the simple answer to the question is, all of those things which were a part of our fallenness, all of those things which were a part of our sinful experience in a sinful world will forever disappear from our conscious minds and we will be swept up in a joy that is in no way mitigated by any thought or any contemplation as long as we live forever in the presence of the Lord in the glory of heaven.
+So, the simple answer to the question is all of those things which are a part of our fallenness, all of those things which are a part of our sinful experience in a sinful world will forever disappear from our conscience minds.
+And we will be swept up in a joy that is in no way mitigated by any thought or any contemplation as long as we live forever in the presence of the Lord and the glory of heaven.